Individuals Seeking Grants

 Family Voices Colorado or 1-800-881-8272, helps families and individuals identify resources to pay for a health or related service provider, or identify programs that children and adults are eligible for enrollment.

-Colorado’s Community Centered Board system provides some funding to families and individuals with a disability, but there can be a wait list.
+Colorado’s Community Centered Board system provides some funding to families and individuals with a disability.

 Colorado Division of Vocational Rehabilitation provides some help to individuals with disabilities who are entering or reentering the workforce.